KensingtonOscupant/hv-praesenzen/README.md

 # Determining the minimum base capital present at Annual Shareholders' Meetings (ASMs) based on ASM reports with GPT-4

 ## Description
-This project evaluates the minimum base capital in Annual Shareholder Meetings (ASMs) of German companies, achieving 98.4% accuracy.
+This project evaluates the minimum base capital present in Annual Shareholder Meetings (ASMs) of German companies, achieving 98.4% accuracy.
 The test set, representing a comprehensive sample, includes one report from each of the 178 companies assessed, drawn from a pool of approximately 3700 reports.

 ## Features
 - Processing PDF reports to extract relevant data.